 - No forgiveness options.
-When you refinance federal student loans into private, you lose out on any chance of receiving federal student loan forgiveness, including Public Service Loan Forgiveness (PSLF).
+When you refinance federal student loans into private, you lose eligibility for federal student loan forgiveness programs, including Public Service Loan Forgiveness (PSLF).
 If you have a realistic chance of earning PSLF, you shouldn’t refinance your federal student loans.

 - No income-driven repayment plans.
 With federal student loan income-driven repayment plans, when your income goes down, your payments do, too.
 You don’t get that luxury with private student loans.

 - Could take longer to pay off.
-As mentioned above, some borrowers choose to keep their repayment period the same (or extend it) to lower their monthly payments.
-This helps with cash flow, but it also means you’ll have a later payoff date and might owe more overall.
+As mentioned above, some borrowers choose to extend their repayment period to lower their monthly payments.
+This helps with cash flow, but it also means you’ll have a later payoff date.

 - Credit and income requirements.
 You’ll need to be in good financial shape to qualify for student loan refinancing.
-Every lender’s credit requirements are different, but you’re probably going to need a score of at least 650.
+Every lender’s definition of good credit is different, but you’re probably going to need a score of at least 650.
 Lenders also want to see a good debt-to-income ratio (DTI).
 Aiming for below 40% is a good start.

 - Loss of grace period.
 Most federal student loans have a grace period of six months after graduation before payments are due.
-You’ll have to start making payments immediately after a refinance.
+But you’ll typically have to start making payments immediately after a refinance.

-If your student loans already happen to be private, then many of these cons can be immediately taken off the table.
-But if you have federal student loans, carefully weigh the financial upside of refinancing against the federal benefits you’ll lose.
+If your student loans already happen to be private, many of these cons can be immediately taken off the table.
+But if your loans are from the federal government, carefully weigh the financial upside of refinancing against the federal benefits you’ll lose.

 Direct Consolidation Loan: Pros and cons of consolidating student loans